Head Lice: 11 Tips That Parents Are Itching To Know

 Worried that others in the house may have contracted head lice?
 All household members should be examined for head lice, and treated at the same time if needed.
 No need to treat your household pets; dogs or cats cannot transmit human lice.

-In fact, lice cannot live off of the scalp for longer than 48 hours, so gather and wash items used recently.
-To kill lice and eggs from clothes and bedsheets, you can use one of 3 methods:
+In fact, lice cannot live off of the scalp for longer than 48 hours, so gather and wash items used in the last two days.
+To kill lice and eggs from clothes, stuffed animals, and bedsheets, you can use one of 3 methods:

-- Use hot water and the high heat cycle when drying.
+- Use hot, soapy water (at least 130 degrees F or 54.4 degrees C) and the high heat cycle when drying.

 - Seal items in a plastic bag for 2 weeks.

-- Vacuum furniture and floors to remove stray hairs that may contain nits.
-Soak combs and brushes in very hot water for 5-10 minutes.
+Vacuum furniture and floors to remove stray hairs that may contain nits.
+Soak combs, brushes, and hair accessories in very hot, soapy water for 5 to 10 minutes.
 Household spraying with insecticides is not recommended.

 To perform wet combing: